usama-bit137/mini-messenger/readme.md

 const Messages = mongoose.model('Messages', messageSchema);
 module.exports = Messages;
 ```
 The client provides the `user` and `text` fields through a `form` element.
-The `added` field has type `date` which is automatically assigned on submission of the message to the database.
+The `added` field has type `date` which is automatically assigned on creation of the `Messages` document.
 Notice that fields provided by the client are required.
 This prevents the client from sending empty database entries (spamming).

 ## The Frontend and Routes
 With the schema established, the key part of the frontend to focus on is the `form` element found in `views/_form.pug`